rememberanthonyrivers/personal_project_Python_QR_Code_Generator/readMe.txt

-Title and Description:

-QR Code Generator
+QR Code Generator - Python Project

 Lets build a quick response code and stylize it to our needs.
 Produces QR codes in many formats.